Hi there, I’m Leslie. I’m a psychologist, writer, and artist for creative spirits and sensitive soul-searchers.

 And my heart breaks when I see others let go of the things that ignite their spirit.

 I write for people who crave peace, inside and out.
-They dream of discovering their true gifts and doing something with them.
+They dream of discovering and loving their true self, and they long to leave their mark on the world.

 My people are light bearers.
 They are creative spirits, soul-searchers, big-hearted dreamers, and soulful go-getters.